 BOARD OF DIRECTORS

-We are grateful to all our board members, past and present, who have helped to create One Can Help.
+We are grateful to all our board members, past and present, who helped create One Can Help.
 Without everyone’s special talents, we would never be able to do this important work.
 One Can Help truly stands on the shoulders of giants.